lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 }
 ```

-We have two possible GUI Windows to show, the default ImGui demo window and a simple onw which hows a texture.
+We have two possible GUI Windows to show, the default ImGui demo window and a simple one which shows a texture.
 Therefore, we need to load that sample texture.
 In the `input`
 method we also check if the input has been handled by ImGui and return in this case to avoid double handling of users input.
 The final result is shown in the next figure.

 <img src="rc12-screen-shot.png" title="" alt="Screen Shot" data-align="center">